aryangautm/movie-recommender/README.md

 ## ✨ Core Features

-*   **🧠 AI-Powered Similarity:** Utilizes Sentence-BERT models to understand the semantic meaning of movie plots, themes, and tone, creating a rich baseline of connections.
 *   **🕸️ Graph-Based Network:** All movies and their relationships are stored in a Neo4j graph database, allowing for powerful and fast traversal to find "movies like this one."
-*   **🚫 Rating-Free Philosophy:** No 5-star ratings.
-No thumbs up/down.
+*   **🚫 Rating-Free Philosophy:** No ratings.
 Recommendations are discovered by exploring connections between movies you already know.
-*   **🔗 Community-Driven Connections (V2):** The AI-seeded graph is designed to be augmented by user votes, allowing the community to collaboratively define what makes movies similar.
+*   **🔗 Community-Driven Connections:** The AI-seeded graph is designed to be augmented by user votes, allowing the community to collaboratively define what makes movies similar.
 *   **🚀 Built for Scale:** A modern, modular architecture using FastAPI, PostgreSQL, and Neo4j, designed to be scalable, maintainable, and production-ready.

 ---